Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 input: seedUserPubkey
 output: R_init, G_init

+Step 1: add seed user pubkey to G_init, with influence = confidence = average = 1, input = inifnity or 9999 or n/a

 Step 1: fetch follows and mutes of seed user

--
+- add each follow and each mute to R_init
+- add each followed pubkey to G_init, with influence = input = confidence = average = 0

-Step 2: fetch follows and mutes of
+Step 2: fetch follows and mutes of each pubkuy in G_init

+Step 3: repeat step 2 until no more pubkeys get added, or a predetermined number N times

+return G_init, R_init

 ## function: calculateGrapeRankScorecards